Secure Socket Tunneling Protocol

 SSTP servers must be authenticated during the SSL/TLS phase.
 SSTP clients can optionally be authenticated during the SSL/TLS phase and must be authenticated in the PPP phase.
 The use of PPP allows support for common authentication methods, such as EAP-TLS and MS-CHAP.

 SSTP is available for Linux, BSD, and Windows.

-SSTP is available on Windows Vista SP1 and later, in RouterOS since version 5.0, and in SEIL since its firmware version 3.50.
+SSTP was introduced in 2007 and available on Windows Vista SP1 and later, in RouterOS since version 5.0, and in SEIL since its firmware version 3.50.
 It is fully integrated with the RRAS architecture in these operating systems, allowing its use with Winlogon or smart-card authentication, remote-access policies and the Windows VPN client.
 The protocol is also used by Windows Azure for Point-to-Site Virtual Network.

 SSTP is intended only for remote client access, it generally does not support site-to-site VPN tunnels.

 SSTP suffers from the same performance limitations as any other IP-over-TCP tunnel.
 In general, performance will be acceptable only as long as there is sufficient excess bandwidth on the un-tunneled network link to guarantee that the tunneled TCP timers do not expire.
-If this becomes untrue, performance falls off dramatically.
-This is known as the "TCP meltdown problem".
+If this becomes untrue, performance falls off dramatically due to the TCP meltdown problem.

 SSTP supports user authentication only; it does not support device authentication or computer authentication.